-Same as income (start with 2nd step)
+Same as income (start with 3rd step)

 Social Security Numbers (SSN) of all Family Members; Families are required to provide SSN’s for all family members prior to admission.
-All members of the family defined above must provide an original valid social security card.
+All members of the family defined above must provide an original valid social security card or other original government issued document containing the name and SSN.

-Current family members without a copy of the social security card in the tenant file must provide an original valid card by the next annual recertification.
+A self-certification and a third-party document with the applicant’s name printed on it may be used satisfy the SSN disclosure requirement if the PHA has exhausted all other attempts to obtain the required documentation.

-Prior to being added to the lease (newborns/adoptions/etc.) the head-of-household must provide an original valid card.
+Prior to being added to the lease (newborns/adoptions/etc.) the head-of-household must provide an original valid card or other original government issued document containing the name and SSN.

 Applicant Screening Information: and the HA documented direct knowledge or 3rd party